-Building well-crafted loyalty programs
+Build well-crafted loyalty programs

-Integrating the mobile app with the in-store experience
+Integrate a mobile app with the in-store experience

 Various mobile payment systems are available today in different countries and regions.
 Since many people are moving away from credit cards to perform transactions via apps, a mobile payment system can be easily integrated into an app to help deliver a seamless grocery shopping experience.
-An integrated mobile payment system adds convenience, as well as the ability to serve more customers who want to order and purchase their items directly through an app instead of in-store.
+An integrated mobile payment system adds convenience as well as the ability to serve customers who want to order and purchase items directly through an app instead of in-store.

-Getting feedback from buyers
+Get feedback from buyers